frictionlessdata/datapackage/fiscal-data-package--budgets/README.md

 created: 14 March 2014
 updated: 22 April 2018
 descriptor: fiscal-data-package-budgets.json
+under-development: true
-abstract: The Budget Taxonomy is a set of ClumnTypes to be used in the context of a Fiscal Data Package to describe budget data of organisations (governments or otherwise.)
+abstract: The Budget Taxonomy is a set of ColumnTypes to be used in the context of a Fiscal Data Package to describe budget data of organisations (governments or otherwise.)
 ---

 :::warning